viamrobotics/docs/docs/components/input-controller/_index.md

 myController, err := controller.FromRobot(myRobotWithController, "my_robot_with_controller")
 if err != nil {
   logger.Fatalf("cannot get controller: %v", err)
-}
+} ...

-// Get the list of Controls provided by the Controller. controls, err := myController.Controls(context.Background(), nil)
+// Get the list of Controls provided by the controller. controls, err := myController.Controls(context.Background(), nil)

 // Log any errors that occur.